RaspiKidd/MozFest2017/Worksheet/QuickReactionGame 02.md

 # Quick Reaction Game
-within this tutorial you will create a quick reaction game using an electronic circuit, that we will create below and we will code it using a Raspberry Pi and EduBlocks.
+Within this tutorial you will create a quick reaction game using an electronic circuit, that we will create below and we will code it using a Raspberry Pi and EduBlocks.

 ## Equipment You Will Need